A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ## Conversion Guide for Pathfinder second edition (2E)

   - This conversion guide only covers the items that have changed in 2E.
-This includes NPCs and creatures, hazards, XP, treasure, and occasionally tactics where they don't convert well from 1E.
+This includes NPCs and creatures, hazards, XP, treasure, and some tactics where they don't convert well from 1E.
   - The plot, backstory, color text, floor plans, maps, images and most tactics requires the original scenario.
   - Creatures, hazards, items, poisons, adjustments, etc. that exist in second edition are usually linked to the relevant entry in [Archives of Nethys - second edition](https://2e.aonprd.com/).
   - Unique and missing 2E creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON, PDF and PNG files are in the statblocks directory so that you can use or update them for your own campaign as required.
 In some instances there are several variants available.
   - If you find an issue, error or omission, have a suggestion for improvement, or a better version of something, then create a pull request.
 This is a community project and we welcome and rely on community contributions.

-## TO DO
-  - Proof read and beta test

 ## General GM information